Battle of Curlew Pass: Campaign

-The battle
+Battle

 In hot harvest weather, Clifford's force marched from Athlone through Roscommon, Tulsk, and Boyle.
 At 4pm on 15 August, they reached the foot of the Curlew Mountains (highest point 860 feet), which had to be crossed before Sligo could be approached.
 The expedition was poorly supplied, and Clifford's men were tired and hungry, and probably in no fit state to continue.
 But Clifford had received false intelligence that the pass was undefended, and he therefore chose to seize the opportunity and march across, promising his troops plenty of beef in the evening.
 This meant that his men missed out on the rest that had been planned for them in Boyle, whereas the Irish were well-fed and prepared.

 The English came under gunfire, arrow and javelin attack as soon as they reached the first of O'Donnell's barricades, between Boyle and Ballinafad.
 The barricade was lightly defended by just a handful of Irish troops who quickly abandoned it and rode on horseback to their army's camp to inform Red Hugh O'Donnell of the advancing English forces.

 Immediately following the news of the advancing English force, Conor MacDermott and his 600 troops moved swiftly into the mountains and took up concealed positions on either side of the bog road near the Bohar-Buidhe Woods.

 The English moved past and proceeded up the hill where they sustained further casualties as O'Donnell's skirmishers engaged in hit-and-run attacks on the English formation.

 The road consisted of "stones of six or seven foot broad, lying above ground, with plashes of bog between them", and was lined with woodland on one side.
 The further the English advanced, the more intensive the rebels' fire became, and some English soldiers began to lose their nerve and slip away.
 Eventually, there was a firefight, lasting about 90 minutes.

 Initially the English forces advanced and despite heavy return fire, some of the Irish forces believed they should retreat as they had not expected to engage the English vanguard in open battle.
 However, MacDermott noticing the heavy casualties the initial fusillades had caused in the English ranks, ordered his pipers to continue sounding battle songs and believed he could destroy Clifford's entire force.